The British Record Industry Trust

-THE CHAIRMAN’S FORWARD
+THE CHAIRMAN’S FOREWORD

 Welcome to the BRIT Trust website.
-The BRIT Trust is the charitable arm of the British Record Industry and derives a large part of its income from the profits of the BRIT Awards.
+The BRIT Trust is the charitable arm of the British Record Industry and derives a large part of its income from the profits of The BRIT Awards.
 Other sources of income are from The Classic BRIT Awards and The Music Industry Trusts’ Dinner.

 Since its inception in 1989, the Trust has distributed over £15m.
 Our principal beneficiaries are The BRIT School for the Performing Arts based in Croydon, a CTC School when it opened in 1991 and now funded within the Academy system, excelling in all forms of performing arts education.
 The BRIT Trust is the sponsor for the School and has donated just over £8 million to date.
 We make regular annual payments to Nordoff Robbins Music Therapy, a charity very close to the record business heart which has one of its specialised units in the grounds of BRIT School.
 We also make small contributions to other charities who match our mission statement.